DHTMLX/gantt-docs/data/api/gantt_getcalendar.md

 * calendarId		string,number		optional, the id of the global calendar or "global"

 @returns:
-- config		object		calendar object
+- config		Calendar		calendar object

 @example: